ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/How-to-test-if-your-device-is-SANE-compliant.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Troubleshooting How to test if your device is SANE compliant
+title: How to test if your device is SANE compliant
 keywords: Dynamic Web TWAIN, Documentation, Troubleshooting
 breadcrumbText: How to test if your device is SANE compliant
-description: Dynamic Web TWAIN SDK Documentation FAQs How to test if your device is SANE compliant
+description: How to test if your device is SANE compliant
 ---

 # Troubleshooting